capacitive/hvac-x-mqtt-broker/agentic/prompts.md

 #### build progress notification tool
 Create a small UI Rust app that allows you to start a progress bar and signal it to progress over the build time.
 The app also needs to: estimate total build time and report progress against the estimate, update  the estimate, suppress the host system from sleeping.

+#### 'tardigrade' rename
+I'm almost certain that 35 occurences of 'tartigrade' in 8 files will NOT take 40 minutes!
+Rebuilding everything is not necessary as this is a very targeted change.
+I've also switched to a new branch to contain the blast radius if anything should go wrong.
+Simple VSCode find and replace would be a good thing to give you access to.